 - print of booking confirmation (Tour, Hotel, Transfer)

 I highly recommend to get a good travel insurance as in almost every case your current health insurance won’t work in most of the countries.
-During my time I used the awarded Travel Insurance by WorldNomads which you can easily purchase online for the exact time needed.

 My Videos: Documentary & Kilimanjaro Packing List

 I filmed a whole documentary about my Trekking adventure to the roof of Africa, one of my preparation episodes is all about packing – with all items listed here and more in-depth description about those: